What Is a Daycare Lawsuit in Texas?

 When we pursue a case against a daycare, we are often seeking restitution for past and future medical expenses, mental anguish, and physical impairment.
 We prepare every aspect of the case to show the true impact of the injury and the resulting damages on the family, the parents, and the child in their everyday lives.

 Each case is different, and the injuries affect each child and their family differently.
 Thus, we make sure to independently analyze each injury and the effect it has had on the family.
 For example, in some cases where the child has been left in a dark closet or outside alone for hours, the child will have severe separation anxiety and abandonment issues.
 It may not show itself in physical ways, except possibly wetting the bed or crying uncontrollably, but these are signs of a serious injury.
 An injury does not only have to be a broken bone or a brain injury.
-It can be emotional and psychological as well.
+Injuries can be emotional and psychological as well.

-If your child is receiving or has received medical treatment for daycare injuries, you may have to pay your medical insurance provider back, as the fault of the injury was caused by the third party.
+If your child is receiving or has received medical treatment for daycare injuries, you may have to pay your medical insurance provider back, as the fault of the injury was caused by a third party.
 This is called subrogation or reimbursement.
 We handle this as it is complex and can be time-consuming--there are often a lot of hoops to jump through.

 Learn More About The Button Law Firm's Experience with Handling Daycare Abuse Cases in Texas